-- a.
-75% of the Schedule fee: - i. for professional services rendered to a patient as part of an episode of hospital treatment (other than public patients).
-Medical practitioners must indicate on their accounts if a medical service is rendered in these circumstances by placing an asterisk '' directly after an item number where used; or a description of the professional service, preceded by the word 'patient'; - ii. for professional services rendered as part of an episode of hospital-substitute treatment, and the patient who receives the treatment chooses to receive a benefit from a private health insurer.
-Medical practitioners must indicate on their accounts if a medical service is rendered in these circumstances by placing the words 'hospital-substitute treatment' directly after an item number where used; or a description of the professional service, preceded by the words 'hospital-substitute treatment'. - b.
-100% of the Schedule fee for non-referred attendances by general practitioners to non-admitted patients and services provided by a practice nurse or Aboriginal and Torres Strait Islander health practitioner on behalf of a general practitioner.
+a.
+75% of the Schedule fee:

-c.
-85% of the Schedule fee, or the Schedule fee less \$81.70 (indexed annually in November), whichever is the greater, for all other professional services.
+- i. for professional services rendered to a patient as part of an episode of hospital treatment (other than public patients).
+Medical practitioners must indicate on their accounts if a medical service is rendered in these circumstances by placing an asterisk '\' or the letter 'H' directly after an item number where used; or a description of the professional service and an indication the service was rendered as an episode of hospital treatment (for example, 'in hospital', 'admitted' or 'in patient'); - for professional services rendered as part of an episode of hospital-substitute treatment, and the patient who receives the treatment chooses to receive a benefit from a private health insurer.
+Medical practitioners must indicate on their accounts if a medical service is rendered in these circumstances by placing the words 'hospital-substitute treatment' directly after an item number where used; or a description of the professional service, preceded by the words 'hospital-substitute treatment' - b.
+100% of the Schedule fee for non-referred attendances by general practitioners to non-admitted patients and services provided by a practice nurse or Aboriginal and Torres Strait Islander health practitioner on behalf of a general practitioner. - c.
+85% of the Schedule fee, or the Schedule fee less \$83.40 (indexed annually in November), whichever is the greater, for all other professional services.